San Marco, Florence

-San Marco is a religious complex in Florence, Italy.
+San Marco is a Catholic religious complex in Florence, Italy.
 It comprises a church and a convent.
 The convent, which is now the Museo Nazionale di San Marco, has three claims to fame.
 During the 15th century it was home to two famous Dominicans, the painter Fra Angelico and the preacher Girolamo Savonarola.
-Furthermore, the church houses the tomb of Pico Della Mirandola, Renaissance philosopher and so called father of humanism.
+The church houses the relics of St Antoninus of Florence and the tomb of Pico Della Mirandola, a Renaissance philosopher known as the "Father of Humanism."

 History

 Sylvestrines

-The present convent occupies the site where a Sylvestrine monastery existed in the 13th century, which later passed to the Sylvestrine monks.
+The present convent occupies the site where a Vallombrosian monastery existed in the 13th century, which later passed to the Sylvestrine monks.
 The church was used both for monastic liturgical functions and as a parish church.